EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-secondary-index.md

           { }

         struct [[eosio::table]] test_table {
-          // this property stores a name for each row of the multi-index table name test_primary;
+          // this data member stores a name for each row of the multi-index table name test_primary;
           name secondary;
           // additional data stored in table row